Guilhem de la Tor: Life

+Works

 Guilhem was a Ghibelline in sympathy and he wrote Un sirventes farai d'una trista persona to attack the Guelph podestà Ponzio Amato di Cremona.
 He lampoons the hated Guelph politician as Porc Armat ("armed pig") de Cremona.
 This song was written before Ponzio's death in 1228.

 Guilhem's last song was Canson ab gais motz plazens, inspired by the death in November 1233 of Giovanna d'Este.
 A charter of Ottone del Carretto dated that same month was witnessed by one "Guillelmus de la Turri", possibly the same person as the troubadour.